J-Horensma/Website_Security/Headers/Content-Security-Policy/README.md

 `connect-src DOMAIN_NAME *DOMAIN_NAME`

+## style-src:
+The "style-src" directive, is used to restrict the URLs that can load CSS, on the page.

+To set style-src, use:

+`style-src DOMAIN_NAME *DOMAIN_NAME`

 ## frame-src:
 The "frame-src" directive, is used to restrict URLs that can be used, in iframes, on the page.